LS-Lab/KeYmaeraX-release/doc/CodeReview.md

 5. UniformRenaming.scala for correctness
 6. Proof.scala for correctness and compliance with [1] as well as sequent calculus [2]
 7. AxiomBase.scala for correctness and compliance with Fig 2+3 [1] or hybrid games [3,4]
-8. SetLattice.scala for correctness, and Errors.scala, core.PrettyPrinter.scala, QETool.scala, Lemma.scala
+8. SetLattice.scala for correctness, and Errors.scala, core.PrettyPrinter.scala, QETool.scala, Lemma.scala, Assertion.java, package.scala

 If you are convinced of the correct implementation of the KeYmaera X Kernel you will indicate so by verbal agreement and by signing the same commit with your secret GPG key to which only you have access.
 We will also be placing a tag to clearly mark the reviewed version of the code.